LSMBO/GalaxyTools/kegg/README.md

 * The input file has to be an Excel file.
 * Data is expected to be in the first sheet and start at the beginning of the sheet.
 * First line is considered as a header line.
-* Column A has to contain protein accession numbers (such as 'P48444')
+* Column A has to contain protein accession numbers (such as 'P48444').
+If you have a second column representing the site of the protein, do not forget to check the box above.
 * If you have p-values
     * Column B has to contain p-values
 * If you have p-values and Fold Change values